prestonrl/d-n-d/content/Events/Citadel.md

 It ruptured and was one of the three events that caused the [[calamity]].

 [[Atlas]] is rebuilding it in [[New Victoris]] as one last try to save people.
 It wont solve the [[calamity]] but would help people escape the [[divides]]

+Needs four [[Channeling Tower]]s throughout the city.
+Each tower is assigned a god to channel through the citadel.